cam5/leadpages_wordpress_plugin/readme.md

 A WordPress plugin to easily use your Leadpages pages and Leadboxes inside your WordPress site.

 ***Change Log***
+*2.1.6
+    * Added split tests as a page object in the Add Leadpage dropdown

 *2.1.5.6
     * is_front_page returning errors with some sites static front page setups.
 Silenced errors with @is_front_page